lillekat/lillekat.github.io/index.md

 ## When

-During the start of this semester Lille Kat will be held twice a month, hopefully on location at ITU.
+Lille Kat events will be held twice a month, on location at ITU.
 The Kattis server opens at 16:00 so be sure to show up before then to find a seat, grab some snacks, and solve any set up issues before we start.

 The next events will be held:

-- Saturday, 7 November 2020, 10:30-16:30: [Nordic Collegiate Programming Championships at ITU](ncpc2020.md) in 5A14-16, 5A60.
-Registration required.
+- Saturday, 7 November 2020, 10:30-16:30: [Nordic Collegiate Programming Championships at ITU](ncpc2020.md) in 5A14-16, 5A60. ***Registration required***.
-- Friday, 13th of November 2020, 16-19
+- Friday, 13th of November 2020, 16-19 ([FB event](https://fb.me/e/3605G4d3v))
-- Friday, 27th of November 2020, 16-19
+- Friday, 27th of November 2020, 16-19 (*Final Lille Kat of the semester*)

 ## Lille Kat and Coronavirus